Hedges Family Estate

 Serve this wine with rich dishes such as chateaubriand with bernaise sauce, grilled lamb chops with garlic and rosemary, or prime rib of beef.

 Calcaire is French for chalky or limestone, reflecting this wine’s Russian River Valley terroir.
-(See the Wine Terms page.)
 The wine was barrel fermented in French oak and aged for eight months.
 In the glass, the color is medium gold with an unassuming nose.
 This Chardonnay exhibits flavors of lively citrus, baked apple, and lemon custard.
 The oak and minerality are present, but well integrated into the whole.

-Pair this elegant wine with lobster in lemon butter, salmon souffle, or spaghetti with clams.
+Pair this elegant wine with lobster in lemon butter, tuna souffle, or spaghetti with clams.